 This session will shed light on how strategic choices are shaped by digital transformation, the pace of change and the imperative it creates for businesses.
 We will explore how companies are adapting (or not) and leveraging new opportunities in this competitive, technology driven environment.
 We will focus on what companies are doing in the different dimensions of their activities and the key challenges they face while embarking on a digital journey.

 We will place special emphasis on the digital strategies companies are putting in place to engage with external partners and to harness open innovation to reinforce internal capabilities, different collaboration models and the most advanced strategies in innovation scouting.

 This course delivers evidence-based frameworks on leadership and is carefully delivered to ensure participants have sufficient opportunity to understand, apply and practice these concepts.
 Participants will first establish their leadership purpose and build a robust, personalized plan to close the gap between their current leadership capability and desired end state.
 Participants will also develop strategies to influence and motivate teams and shape the organizational culture needed to embrace digital innovation.

 The purpose of this course is to study the fundamentals of modern data analysis as they pertain to leadership in the digital age.
 Participants will learn about the potential pitfalls in data collection and how they may lead to biased data sets.
 The discussion will then move to a critical evaluation of the presentation of data in graphs or via summary measures.
 Finally, the focus of the course will be on the analysis of data sets and on the interpretation of numerical results for business purposes.

-These twin courses participants with an introduction and an overall framework of value creation in the digital age.
 This course aims to provide participants with an introduction and an overall framework of value creation in the digital age.
 Key concepts of digitalization such as platformization, datafication and the GEAR framework of digital value creation (governance, enablement, amplification and value creation) are introduced.
-The framework will also be served as a navigator for Realizing Digital Value Creation (RDVC).